208cai5099/208cai5099/README.md

 - 👋 Hi, I’m Zhuo, a former middle and high school science and math teacher from New York City.

 - 👀 I’m interested in learning more about programming, especially in its use in data analytics and data science.
-I wish to apply what I've learned about teaching to further improve the products and services offered by educational organizations.
+-
 - 🌱 I’m studying in the Master of Computer and Information Technology program at University of Pennsylvania.

 <!---